Quantum Machine Learning with Classiq

 --> Corresponding labels:

-Step 1.1 - Define the quantum model and synthesize it into a quantum program
+Step 1.1 - Define the Quantum Model and Synthesize It into a Quantum Program

-The first part of our parameterized quantum model will have an encoding section, which is used to load input data (\(|0\rangle\) or \(|1\rangle\)) into the parameterized quantum model:
+The first part of the parameterized quantum model has an encoding section, which loads input data (\(|0\rangle\) or \(|1\rangle\)) into the parameterized quantum model:

 @qfunc